xunyhu/You-Dont-Know-JS/CONTRIBUTING.md

 # Contributing

-Please feel free to contribute to the quality of this content by submitting PR's for improvements to code snippets, explanations, etc. If there's any doubt or if you think that a word/phrase is used confusingly, **before submitting a PR, open an issue to ask about it.**
+Please feel free to contribute to the quality of this content (subject to limitations discussed below) by submitting PR's for improvements to code snippets, explanations, etc. If there's any doubt or if you think that a word/phrase is used confusingly, **before submitting a PR, open an issue to ask about it.**

 However, if you choose to contribute content (not just typo corrections) to this repo, you agree that you're giving me a non-exclusive license to use that content for the book, as I (and my publisher) deem appropriate.
 You probably guessed that already, but I just wanted to be extra clear on that.